webivan1/idc-code-challenge/README.md

 After authorization, you will see the todo list belonging to the logged-in user

-### Docker requirements

-1) Improve `backend/Dockerfile` with composer installation and adding xdebug
-2) Front-end must run in a docker container as well (use docker-composer.yaml file and frontend/Dockerfile)
-3) Make pull request to your repository and let us know

 ### Backend requirements

 1) Code refactoring
+2) Protect routes with guards
-2) Write unit test with phpunit library for creating, updating and deleting a todo
+3) Write unit tests with phpunit library for creating, updating and deleting a todo
-3) **Not required!** using php code sniffer and psaml
+4) **Not required!** using php code sniffer and psaml
-4) Make pull request to your repository and let us know
+5) Make pull request to your repository and let us know

 ### Front-end requirements